 AESTHETICS AND VIEWS — To view “before” photos and “after” computer simulations of views from various points around the Rancho La Habra site, click here.

-CONTAMINATED SOILS — The Draft EIR will include a complete mapping and description of any soils contaminated by golf course operations or the oil field that preceded golf course construction.
-We will be required to treat these soils to the rigorous requirements of the State of California, with work monitored by the Orange County Health Department.
+CONTAMINATED SOILS — The Draft EIR includes a complete mapping and description of any soils contaminated by golf course operations or the oil field that preceded golf course construction.
+We will be required to manage and treat these soils to the rigorous requirements of the State of California, with work monitored by the Orange County Health Department.

 GREENHOUSE GASES — The State of California requires that EIRs for all new developments include an analysis of greenhouse gas emissions.
 Energy-efficient homes, water conservation measures and proposed improvements to reduce traffic congestion will all help to reduce the new community’s greenhouse gas emissions.

 SCHOOLS — Rancho La Habra’s proposed homes are in three school districts, La Habra City School District, Lowell Joint School District and Fullerton Joint Union High School District.
-While the City’s Draft EIR will include a thorough analysis of Rancho La Habra’s new student generation, the school districts, not the City, are responsible for working with Lennar to address new student populations.
-State-mandated school fees, which are based on the square footage of new residences, are designed to generate the funds intended for the use of the school districts to accommodate student from the new homes.
+While the City’s Draft EIR includes a thorough analysis of Rancho La Habra’s new student generation, the school districts, not the City, are responsible for working with Lennar to address new student populations.
+The Environmental Impact Report showed that there is sufficient available capacity at all the schools future Rancho La Habra students will attend, so there will be no resulting overcrowding.
+Even so, a total of $3.8 million in state-mandated school fees will go to the districts for their use in upgrading their facilities.

 WILDLIFE — Because Westridge Golf Course Club replaced natural open space with turf and ornamental plants, it likely contributed to the displacement of native species.
-Nevertheless, the biology section of the EIR will present field data gathered by experts detailing any native plant and animal species on the site, and will propose measures to ensure the protection of those species.
-The Rancho La Habra plan would create or improve and permanently protect approximately 14.3 acres of upland and riparian habitat, for the benefit of native species.
+Nevertheless, the recently updated biology section of the EIR presents field data gathered by experts detailing any native plant and animal species on the site, and proposes measures to ensure the protection of those species.
+The Rancho La Habra plan would create or improve and permanently protect approximately 10 acres of upland habitat, for the benefit of native species.